GraceJulius/LUPA_TECH_03-13-2025/README.md

 # What the application does
+AmazonWish provides an interactive shopping simulation where users can experience a real-life shopping environment before making actual purchases.

+Users receive virtual currency to explore and shop within the simulated app, tailored to their real shopping preferences.
+They can rate and provide feedback on their experience, helping refine AI-driven personalization.
+The app is compatible with VR devices for an immersive experience, but also supports Bitmoji avatars for users without VR access.
+When satisfied with their virtual shopping experience, users can seamlessly transition to the real shopping platform to complete their purchases.
+By bridging AI-powered ad personalization with an engaging virtual shopping experience, AmazonWish reduces return rates, ad waste, and consumer frustration while promoting smarter, more sustainable online shopping.

 # Tech/frameworks
+ JavaScript, HTML, CSS, Python

 # How to navigate/interpret the application
+This is the link to the app's figma/wireframe design that can show the flow award.

 # How to run the application
+The application runs like the regular amazon app except for some few distinctions that highlights the way in which our app is distinct from thw regular one.

 # A way to tell if the app started successfully